 Then the question should be asked, what should we look for in training.
 Well I have been training individuals for over a decade and could easily write another article on just PLC training alone.
 I can tell you here, that you should seek training with two primary objectives.

 1. The training you decide on, should stress working with PLCs in a Safe and Reliable way. (not just textbook knowledge or self learned knowledge)

 2. Secondly, the training should be actually centered around the PLC products you are using or plan to use in your facility.

 I feel the two criteria above are the most important.
 Some other good ideas to get more out of your PLC training investment would be to get hands on training using the actual PLC programs and software the maintenance technician will be working with in the facility.
 Insure your personnel have the software, equipment and encouragement to continue with self education.
 PLC Training CBT (Computer Based Training) CDs are a great way for employees to follow up 6 months after the initial training.
 Some other ideas you could do is to provide them with simulation software and/or a spare PLC off the shelf to practice with.

 It seems that in our industrial culture, if policy and procedures are not written and enforced, we eventually stray back to the old unreliable ways.
-I have reviewed many policy and procedures as well as books on the topic matter and hardly ever see maintenance management of the PLCs included.
+I have reviewed many policy and procedures as well as books on the topic matter and hardly ever see maintenance management of the programmable logic controllers included.
 It amazes me how an organization can write guidelines for what they believe is the health of the entire organization’s body, and leave out the brain (the PLC :>).
 Once again, a complete PLC policy and procedure manual is out of the scope of this article.
 However, I will donate a few random items below to get you started.